How to apply

 The Vrije Universiteit Brussel offers Bachelor and Master programmes taught in Dutch and English.
 An overview of our English-taught programmes can be consulted here:

-International students may also apply for a Dutch program; however a proof of Dutch language proficiency will be requested.
+International students may also apply for a Dutch program; however a proof of Dutch language proficiency will be requested upon time of enrollment.

 Please note that some programmes have a very specific application procedure via a different application tool.
 This information is also displayed on the programme overview as shown above.

-!IMPORTANT When you apply online make sure you select the English taught variant of the program you wish to apply for.
-A Ducth taught program will mention (NL) next to its name, the English taught programs will not mention this.
+!IMPORTANT When you apply online make sure you select the English taught variant of the program you wish to apply for a Dutch taught program will mention (NL) next to its name, the English taught programs will not mention this.

 Prospective students are advised to apply as soon as possible, even if they have not yet obtained their degree.